Girls at Adcote School celebrated an impressive set of A-level results this year, indicating the phenomenal progress they made in our Sixth Form.

-Adcote School, which is the first in the county to offer a Chartered Management Institute qualification to its Sixth Form students, celebrated the first students to pass the course this year.
+Adcote School is the first in the county to offer a Chartered Management Institute qualification to its Sixth Form students.

 We have made the CMI course a part of the curriculum for all of our Year 12 students to help prepare them for higher education and the workplace.
 It is taught in partnership with StudyFlex management development agency, based in London.